thomluther/anker-solix-api/README.md

 - No color: Api data

 Beside value highlighting, systems, devices, vehicles etc have their own highlighting to recognize corresponding sections quickly in the Api display.

+You can also issue MQTT device controls with the monitor, if the MQTT session is enabled.
+You need to select or filter the device, select the control and confirm customizable control parameters and then the composed MQTT command will be published.
+The monitor should show whether the state was changed accordingly, which you can also verify in the mobile App in parallel.

+> [!NOTE]
+> If any MQTT control is used in file mode, the composed MQTT command will only be printed in decoded format for debugging purpose.

 <details>
 <summary><b>Expand to see monitor tool usage overview</b><br><br></summary>